 The following options are available from the category option menus:

 Delete—removes the category (and all its macros) from the panel.

 Move Up—repositions the category above the previous category so it is listed higher in the panel.
-If this option is greyed out, the category is at the top of the panel.
+If this option is grayed out, the category is at the top of the panel.

 Move Down—repositions the category below the next category so it is listed lower in the panel.
-If this option is greyed out, the category is at the bottom of the panel.
+If this option is grayed out, the category is at the bottom of the panel.

 Export Macros—exports all the macros stored in the current category as a single .afmacros file.
 On import, the macro category and individual macros are installed.